 The most common causes of atrial fibrillation are

 Valvular heart disorders: mitral stenosis Mitral Stenosis Mitral stenosis is narrowing of the mitral orifice that impedes blood flow from the left atrium to the left ventricle.
-The (almost) invariable cause is rheumatic fever.
-Common complications... read more , mitral regurgitation Mitral Regurgitation Mitral regurgitation (MR) is incompetency of the mitral valve causing flow from the left ventricle (LV) into the left atrium during ventricular systole.
+The usual cause is rheumatic fever.
+Common complications are pulmonary... read more , mitral regurgitation Mitral Regurgitation Mitral regurgitation (MR) is incompetency of the mitral valve causing flow from the left ventricle (LV) into the left atrium during ventricular systole.
 MR can be primary (common causes are... read more , tricuspid regurgitation Tricuspid Regurgitation Tricuspid regurgitation (TR) is insufficiency of the tricuspid valve causing blood flow from the right ventricle to the right atrium during systole.
 The most common cause is dilation of the... read more

 Binge alcohol drinking (holiday heart)

 Less common causes of atrial fibrillation include

 Chronic obstructive pulmonary disease (COPD) Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational... read more